robashaw/geomConvert/README.md

 # geomconvert
 A python utility to convert between Cartesian and Z-matrix geometries.

+RECENTLY ADDED: when converting from zmat to xyz, variables can now be read with no caveats.

 Running the below will print the output to the standard output stream (i.e. the terminal in most cases); this can be piped into a file in the usual way, e.g.

 python gc.py -xyz test.xyz > test.zmat